-The Company does not have any significant exposure to currency risk, as most of its assets and liabilities are c) Liquidity risk management
+The Company does not have any significant exposure to currency risk, as most of its assets and liabilities are denominated in United States Dollar.

+b) Interest rate risk management

-As at the reporting date, there is no significant interest rate risk as there are no borrowings at floating interest
+As at the reporting date, there is no significant interest rate risk as there are no borrowings at floating interest rates as at year end.